vestrel00/contacts-android/docs/customdata/integrate-pokemon-custom-data.md

 pokemon data for all of your contacts.
 These (optional) extensions live in the `customdata-pokemon` module.

-> If you are looking to create your own custom data or get more insight on how the `Pokemon`
+> ℹ️ If you are looking to create your own custom data or get more insight on how the `Pokemon`
 > custom data was built, read [Integrate custom data](./../customdata/integrate-custom-data.md).

 ## Register the pokemon custom data with the Contacts API instance